tomduff/matrix-sequencer/README.md

 + display reverts to a play view after ~5 seconds of not twiddling knobs
 + Saving of changes (if there are any) occurs when you switch edit mode or when the display reverts to the play view
 + sync resets on the rising edge
-+ you will probably should expect to loose your saved tracks each time you update while everything is in flux
++ you should probably expect to loose your saved tracks each time you update while everything is in flux

 ## The Future
 + Improve the UX!